IsraelShowell/Alien-Invasion/README.md

 I added a few different things to it myself, and I have plans to add to it.
 I typed all the code line by line whilst following this guide.

+#How to play
+Make sure you have Python and Pygame installed on your machine!
+There should be a few tutorials on Youtube to assist with that.
+Next, download all the .py files, and the Images folder.
+Once you have all the files and the Images folder, put those all in a new folder of your choosing Finally, run Alien_Invasion_Game.py to play!

 Version History:
 1.00: